Renting a Car in Tulum Mexico: The Ultimate Guide

 2. Have a working cell phone

-Google map is almost always effective to avoid getting lost.
+Google Maps is almost always effective in avoiding getting lost.
 However, some areas don’t have coverage.

 4. Call 911 in case of any emergency

 911 in Mexico works for any emergency case.
-Tell your problem to the operator and they will direct you to the right department.
+Tell your problem to the operator, and they will direct you to the correct department.

 Renting a car in Tulum FAQ